-Similarly to the CSO's model, our model simulates four fundamental life events: births, deaths, internal migration, and international migration.
-Each individual in the simulation is characterized by a set of core attributes: age, sex, marital status, highest level of education attained, and economic status.
+In this paper, we propose the Socio-Economic Model for Irish Projections (SEMIPro).
+Similarly to the CSO's model, SEMIPro simulates four fundamental life events: births, deaths, internal migration, and international migration.
+Each individual in the simulation is characterized by a set of core attributes: age, sex, marital status, citizenship, whether the person lived in Ireland in the year prior, highest level of education attained, and economic status.
 These characteristics evolve stochastically over time, influenced by event-specific transition probabilities that are informed by empirical data and theoretical assumptions tailored to the Irish context.